 With our time passing faster than we wanted, it was time to move over to the Mississippi River Center.
 We passed the aviary on our way to the other complex.
 Here the focus turns from all of nature’s highways to the one great river in Central North America.
 Inside this building, we found more aquarium style exhibits.
 Each one focused on a specific ecosystem that can be found along the river’s path.
 Still, water areas are home to water snakes, turtles, and dozens of bird species.
 Deepwater holds interesting creatures like the paddle-fish.
 There is even an exhibit about the bayou area, which includes the American alligator.

 During our exploration of this building, we noticed additional exhibits on the second floor.
 What we found there, was a grouping of rotating displays that showcase historical artifacts about Dubuque, Iowa.
 One that caught our eye, was a model of the Fenelon Place Elevator.
 While the main museum focuses on nature’s highways, this exhibit showcases one a little further inland.
 Since this was one of the attractions on our itinerary, it was perfect that we got a chance to discover how it operates.
 (You can read our article about the elevator here.)

 The other half of the second floor holds a temporary exhibit.
 During our visit, it was all about fairy tales.
-The brightly colored displays give children a chance to immerse themselves into the stories that have heard for years.
+The brightly colored displays give children a chance to immerse themselves in the stories that they have heard for years.
 Of course, there were a few obscure tales that we were unfamiliar with.
-The space was well designed and laid out to accommodate areas for play.
+Space was well designed and laid out to accommodate areas for play.